library(tidyverse)

 .fns = mean)) %>% # Function

-We will probably not want to calculate means on non-numeric columns, so let’s select only numeric columns.
-For that we need another helper caller where() that lets us select columns based on their properties, like data type.
+We will probably not want to calculate means on non-numeric columns.
+We can use where()to select columns based on their properties, like data type.

 df_comb %>%